systemtracking268-rgb/letran-vehicles-tracking-system/README.md

 2. Extract the files
 3. Open Visual Studio Code
 4. Select the folder "CDSJDLV"
+5. Install Node.Js

-## Now we are going to use terminal, follow these steps accordingly
+### Now we are going to use terminal, follow these steps accordingly
 #### Running the server first, (at this time server serve as an experimental since we don't have the api to begin with)

 1. ctrl + j
+2. npm install (to install all dependencies)
-2. type "cd msm-app"
+3. type "cd msm-app"

 ![cdDemo](./msm-app/src/components/dashboard/images/cdDemo.png)

-3. Run the server.js "nodemon server/server.js"
+4. Run the server.js remove the "", "nodemon server/server.js"

 ![serverDemo](./msm-app/src/components/dashboard/images/serverDemo.png)

-### Running the web app
+#### Running the web app
 1. create new terminal "ctrl + shift + ,"
 2. type "cd msm-app" (like what you did earlier to the server)
 3. Run the web app "npm run dev"